 After years of doing yoga, I was finally convinced that it was time to start meditating.
 Like most of us, I had let my overactive, over impulsive, overdramatic mind be in the driver seat of my life for too long.
 I was ready to send that busy mind out the window.
 The tool to help me do this would be meditation.

 Meditation is like spending quality time with your mind.
 As you sit, you actively focus your attention on one point, the breath, for example.
-While you are focusing on the breath coming in and out of your body, you notice that thoughts will come up, as they always do.
+While you’re focusing on the breath, you notice that thoughts will come up, as they always do.
 Practicing meditation teaches you to notice and release these thoughts with detachment.
 You are not your thoughts.

 You can learn a lot about yourself by becoming better acquainted with the types of thought you tend to have and how you naturally manage those thoughts.